0CodeLife0/GoogleHashCode2021-TrafficSignallingOptimized/README.md

 # GoogleHashCode2021-TrafficSignallingOptimized
- An optimez versioon of my solusion for Google Hash Code 2021 Traffic Signalling problem
+ An optimized version of my solution for Google Hash Code 2021 Traffic Signaling problem

  The total score for this solution is 7,951,159 points